The Week Ahead - 1/12/24

 And as noted previously, BoA, who had previously estimated that RRP would fall to zero in Oct has pushed that out now to Jan ‘25.
 For more on BoA’s forecasts for RRP to drop to near zero ($60bn) by Oct you can follow the link and look in this section (but it’s mostly due to RRP yields falling below those of money markets and will be soaked up by bonds (from Fed QT), the Treasury (with a higher TGA), and currency growth (in dollars).
 If bank reserves increase that would also pull from RRP.
 They see it building again into early 2025 (which is what we saw) before declining again towards zero.

-Also, we’ll have to see how the debt ceiling, which comes back into play on the 3rd impacts things.
+Also, we’ll have to see how the debt ceiling impacts things.
 With T-Bill issuance likely to be paused sometime in January (Janet Yellen said last week that “extraordinary measures” would start in January), until the debt ceiling is raised the likely consequence is a build in RRP as money markets, etc., need another home for their short-term lending.
 This was what BoA predicted back in Sept.
 Their analysis has been pretty accurate (they saw RRP falling to $185bn by YE (about where it is now).

 In that regard, I’ll highlight the below link that I’ve left in for reference regarding the impact of the debt ceiling not being raised on time (this upcoming week which as noted will see the TGA draw start sometime in January).
 I hope it doesn’t take until July, but if it does go on for a few months, when auctions restart they will need to be resized to “catch up” which will see the influx of liquidity pulled back out.
 That didn’t really cause any issues when it happened May 2023 (the last late debt ceiling extension), but we also had a lot more liquidity in the system (RRP levels were at record highs above $2tn (arrow) but they fell sharply from there, down around -$1.7tn over the next 10 months).
 We have nothing like that amount of “free liquidity” this time around.